wyatt-johnson-git/ACSL/Signs/Digital_Workspace.md

 This is a computer lab for individuals who need access to computers.

-This resource gives individuals use of a computer to complete their tasks.
+This resource gives individuals use of a computers preconfigured with the software necessary to complete their tasks.